drpancake04/drpancake04/README.md

 - 👋 Hi, I’m Riley Humbertson
 - 👀 I’m interested in gaming and DnD
 - 🌱 I’m currently learning mathematics
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on projects
-- 📫 You can reach me by email at riley.humbertson@northampton.edu
+- 📫 You can reach me by email at riley.humbertson@student.northampton.edu
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I've played the violin since 3rd grade.